Vicky-by/Tute-Dude-assigment/README.md

 # Tute-Dude-assigment_1
-input  teonnumber from user than perfome this task Addition
+input  two number from user than perfome this task Addition
 Subtraction
 Multiplication